maoyingsen/architecture_pattern/README.md

 So far, we have the core of our **domain model** and the **domain service** we need to allocate orders, and we have the **repository interface** for permanent storage. (p41)

-We're going to add a Flask API endpoint(**service layer**) in front of our allocate domain service, which will server as the entrypoint to our domain model.(p39).
+We're going to add a Flask API endpoint (**the service layer**) in front of our allocate domain service, which will server as the entrypoint to our domain model.(p39).
 The service layer defines the *use case* of the system.